Skip to main content

 As the only dental school in South Carolina, we look for qualified in-state students as well as highly qualified candidates from near and far.

-Please see the Academic Calendar.
 For first year students in the D.M.D. program (D1), the summer semester begins online at the end of May and in-person orientation is on the first business Monday in June.
+For additional details, view our Academic Calendar.

 Living in Charleston